Frequently Asked Questions

 Are you wheelchair accessible?

-Unfortunately, our upstairs theater (where we have most of our shows) is not wheelchair accessible.
+Some of our shows are wheelchair accessible.
+We have two theaters in our building, and our ground-floor theater is accessible while our upstairs theater is not.
 We are housed in a Historic building, in an intimate space.
-Our downstairs theater, where we have our 8pm and 10pm Saturday night shows IS wheelchair accessible.
+Our ground-floor theater, where we have our 8pm and 10pm Saturday night shows IS wheelchair accessible.
+The Big Bash (Fridays at 8pm) is also wheelchair accessible.
 When we have special events, like New Year’s Eve, Out of Bounds, and WaffleFest, we host several shows in the ground-level theater and those shows are also wheelchair accessible.
 All shows that are wheelchair accessible will be noted as such.
-For more information and requests for space ahead of time (highly recommended) contact Roy Janik our Artistic Director at firstname.lastname@example.org.
+For more information and requests for space ahead of time (highly recommended) contact Roy Janik our Artistic Director at email@example.com.

 Should I buy tickets online or wait to buy them in person?